amirhosseinkho/IIOT/PROJECT_REPORT.md

 ---

-## Evaluation Framework
+## Comprehensive Evaluation Framework

-The evaluation framework provides comprehensive testing and analysis capabilities:
+The evaluation framework provides comprehensive evaluation and analysis capabilities:

-### Test Scenarios
+### Comprehensive Evaluation Scenarios
 1. **Small Workload**: Light workload with 30-60 tasks and 6-12 nodes
 2. **Medium Workload**: Moderate workload with 60-120 tasks and 10-18 nodes
 3. **Large Workload**: Heavy workload with 120-200 tasks and 15-25 nodes